clyso/chorus/service/agent/README.md

 ```shell
 chorctl repl add --from="<src_storage_name>" --to="<dest_storage_name>" --user="<s3 user>" --bucket="<bucket name>" --agent-url="PUSH_URL"
 ```
-- Chorus will automatically configure bucket notifications in soruce storage for given bucket and url (tested with aws and ceph rgw).
+- Chorus will automatically configure bucket notifications in source storage for given bucket and url (tested with aws and ceph rgw).
 - now all changes from src storage will be propagated to dest

 ## See also